nuitrcs/star_aligner_workshop/README.md

-# staar_aligner_workshop
+# STAR RNA-seq aligner
-Materials for workshop on using the STAAR alignment tool
+Materials for workshop on using the STAR alignment tool